jrpotter/notebook/notes/networking/devices.md

 %%ANKI
 Basic
 When is a host device considered a router?
-Back: When it forwards packets from one network interface to another?
+Back: When it forwards packets from one network interface to another.
 Reference: Fall, Kevin R, and W Richard Stevens.
 “TCP/IP Illustrated, Volume 1: The Protocols,” n.d.
 <!--ID: 1750171974234-->
 END%%